RaulSantanaTrejo/ArchieMemory/README.md

 This is a python project to create a memory bank that can be used to store short categorised text entries.

-The main tutorial used for this project was: https://realpython.com/flask-by-example-part-1-project-setup/

 # Running locally:
-Running the app locally:
 Run: `python app.py`

 # Heroku: